What is Hybrid Cloud Computing Specialization? | A Complete Guide

 1. Adobe:

-This design software company employs Azure services alongside on-premise servers.
+The design software company employs Azure services alongside on-premise servers.
 They work together through identity synchronization and private network connections.
 This setup ensures security and low latency, offering the advantages of both cloud and local systems.

 2. GoDaddy: